Department of Psychological Science

 Academic Credit for Research and Independent Study

 Independent Study is a course (PSYC 197, Fall only, and PSYC 198, Spring only) that is taken for credit, tailored to fit the interests of a specific undergraduate student, and occurs outside the traditional "classroom setting."
 Independent Study activities can take a variety of forms.
-Common examples include: working on a research project in a faculty member's laboratory or in the community; working in a community organization that provides psychology-related services (e.g., as an internship); working on an extensive theoretical paper in psychology; and functioning as a teaching assistant in a psychology course.
+Common examples include: working on a research project in a faculty member's laboratory or in the community; working in a community organization that provides psychology-related services (e.g., as an internship); working on an extensive theoretical paper in psychological science; and functioning as a teaching assistant in a psychological science course.
 Regardless of what form the independent study takes, it must:

 - require the student to complete one or more academic products that are to be used for evaluating and grading the student's performance (e.g., papers, abstracts, written exams, oral presentations, etc.)